 Until the age of 36, I was a lifelong journeyman when it came to fitness and exercise.
 I'd always put at least some time aside during the week for some form of physical activity, be it jogging, tennis, weights, skiing or 5-aside.
 Enough to stay moderately healthy, if a little chubby at times (mainly diet related).

 I credit that day for triggering HuntingThirty, which is an ethos capturing the aspiration to strive for limitations and then break them, no matter the obstacles.
-2017 brought plenty of obstacles including bereavements, troublesome young children and a diagnosis of Ulcerative Colitis which will affect my training and diet for the rest of my life.
+2017 brought plenty of obstacles including bereavements, troublesome young children and a diagnosis of an autoimmune condition (which will affect my training and diet for the rest of my life).
 But we all face hurdles from time to time, and I hope 'HuntingThirty' goes some way to inspiring others to believe they can transcend, tread new ground and set new personal achievements.